Last modified September 2018

 2.10.
 We may also collect other personal information from you which is considered sensitive information, such as your membership of a professional association, or your ethnic, cultural or religion, or disability needs which may be relevant in the services we provide.

 2.11.
-Where practicable, Financial Education will make it clear to you the purpose for which we are collecting the personal information.
-For example, we ask visitors who submit an online enquiry to provide their full name and email address in order for us to contact them.
+Wherever practicable, Financial Education will make it clear to you the purpose for which we are collecting the personal information.

 3. How We Use and Protect Your Personal Information